12 Home Upgrades For The Elderly

 Get In Touch with Litchfield Builders

 At Litchfield Builders, we help senior homeowners age in place by working with them to upgrade their homes and make them safer to use.
 To make an appointment for a quote, contact us today!
-If you're still deciding what type of remodeling you may need, check out our latest checklist below to help you through the most important planning stages of your potential project.
+If you're still deciding what type of remodeling you may need, download our free guide, How to Choose a Professional Home Remodeling Contractor.